 - Chaplaincy: seeks to be open to all, regardless of faith, gender, race, impairment or sexuality, to create an accepting environment and to maintain appropriate confidentiality.

 - Emotional Well Being: Support available for all learners from our College counsellor or mental health advisor.
+To request support complete the Request for Wellbeing Support Form

 Free School Meals